Note: Due to coronavirus concerns, our Summer 2020 session will be online only, June 29 to July 11. Please click here to

 The information below is for our on-campus program at Stanford University:

 Staff and students attending Newsroom by the Bay are housed on campus in university dorms for the duration of their stay.
 Students will be within walking distance of Tresidder Student Union and the Stanford University Bookstore, with easy access to ATMs, student dining halls and the free Marguerite campus shuttle.
-Most students will be housed in doubles (per Stanford regulations, students who are 18 years old as of the date that camp begins may be housed in singles or doubles with another student over 18 years of age.
+Students under 18 years of age are housed in doubles; students who are 18 years old as of the date that camp begins are housed in singles or doubles with another student over 18 years of age.

 Click here for a campus map, including the location of Tresidder and the Stanford bookstore.